eightrx/new_system_scripts/README.md

-# scripts
-Scripts for Setting up new systems on different distros
+# Scripts for Setting up new systems on different distros